AdobeDocs/commerce-operations.en/help/configuration/cli/localization.md

 Use the following guidelines when translating words and phrases:

 - Change the contents of the second column only.
 Translate the phrases from English (`US`) to the desired language.
-- When creating dictionaries for locales, use the default Magento strings.
+- When creating dictionaries for locales, use the default Commerce strings.
 - While translating, pay attention to placeholders: `%1`, `%2`

-Magento uses the placeholders to insert context values; they are _not_ used for translations.
+Commerce uses the placeholders to insert context values; they are _not_ used for translations.
 For example:

 ```text
 Product '%1' has been added to shopping cart.